 Let’s face it – demand forecasting is a complex discipline.
 But you can master it with a smart approach that ultimately helps you understand how to price your hotel rooms optimally to maximize your revenues.
 Put, this strategic management tool helps you become proactive in managing your inventory and prices smartly to boost your hotel’s profitability.

 - Big Data, Big Revenue Opportunities

-It’s 2016.
+It’s in 2016.
 Yet, many hotel industry players across the world still rely on their guesswork and instincts for forecasting.
-However, some smart revenue managers embracing technology strategize using information from tools with scientific algorithms that employ various statistical models like exponential smoothing, moving average etc.
+However, some smart revenue managers embracing technology strategize using information from tools with scientific algorithms that employ various statistical models like exponential smoothing, moving average, etc.

 Today a lot has changed or better to say, more evolved– customer segments, customer behavior, etc. We have piles of competitor pricing information available too.
 Pro Tip: Not all data is the right data.
 So beware!

 Then we have other data sets that can be taken into consideration while taking pricing decisions:

 - Macroeconomic Factors: Some trigger events (either in source market or travel destinations) like conferences, holidays, conventions, events, economic development, citywide transport changes can cause a shift in demand patterns.